 Start here if you want the safest broad recommendation for this whole topic.

-Start here if your group has four people ready tonight and wants a horror co-op game that actually feels good at that exact party size.
+Start here if your group has exactly four people tonight and wants a co-op horror game that still feels clean, readable, and worth buying at that party size.

 Find the shortest route to the right game for tonight.